Jolin Tsai: 2008–2018: Butterfly, Myself, Muse, and Play

 On December 16, 2008, Tsai signed a contract with Warner.
 On March 27, 2009, she released her tenth studio album, Butterfly.
 The album was produced by Adia, Paul Lee, Peter Lee, and Paula Ma.
 In Taiwan, pre-orders exceeded 120,000 copies, setting a new record for the highest pre-order volume in Taiwan.
 Ultimately, the album sold over 130,000 copies domestically and more than one million copies across Asia, becoming Taiwan's best-selling album of 2009.
 On March 28, 2009, Tsai launched the Butterfly Campus Tour at Chung Hua University, initially planned for 10 shows.
 However, due to a recurrence of an old injury, only four performances were completed before the remaining dates were cancelled.
 On October 9, 2009, she released the live video album Love & Live.
 On October 15, 2009, she and Ke Fu-hung co-founded the company Eternal, which focus on artist management, music production, copyright management, and concert production, marking the beginning of her significant creative control over all aspects of her career.
 On April 27, 2010, she performed the theme song "Heartbeat of Taiwan" for the Taiwan Pavilion at the Expo 2010.

 On August 13, 2010, Tsai released her eleventh studio album, Myself.
 Produced by Andrew Chen, Adia, and Paula Ma, the album centered on a party theme, with 90% of the tracks being dance songs.
 Sales in Taiwan exceeded 65,000 copies, becoming the fourth best-selling album of the year in Taiwan and the top-selling album by a female artist.
 The music video for the song "Honey Trap" was nominated for Best Music Video at the 22nd Golden Melody Awards.
 On December 24, 2010, Tsai began her third concert tour, the Myself World Tour, at the Taipei Arena.
 Spanning two years and four months, the tour covered 35 shows across 31 cities worldwide, attracting approximately 600,000 attendees and generating around NT$1.5 billion in ticket sales.
 On July 12, 2011, she published the book Living Slim, which sold over 120,000 copies in Taiwan.

 On September 14, 2012, Tsai released her twelfth studio album, Muse.
 The album was produced by Michael Lin, Peggy Hsu, JJ Lin, and Tanya Chua.
 It blended pop music with pop art, incorporating both mainstream and independent music styles.
 With sales exceeding 95,000 copies in Taiwan, the album ranked third in annual sales and first among female artists in 2012.
 It was nominated for Best Mandarin Album at the 24th Golden Melody Awards.
-The track "The Great Artist" and its music video were nominated for Song of the Year and Best Music Video, respectively, while Tsai was also nominated for Best Female Mandarin Singer.
+The track "The Great Artist" and its music video were nominated for Song of the Year and Best Music Video, respectively, while Tsai was also nominated for Best Mandarin Female Singer.
 Ultimately, "The Great Artist" won Song of the Year.